tolauwae/phd-thesis/src/oop/oop.typ

 The concept of out-of-place debugging still lacks a sound formal foundation, that captures the entire spectrum of its implementations.
 Furthermore, the existing work fails to address the full range of side effects of executing code involving non-transferable resources, and how it can lead to _state desynchronization_ between the local and remote device.
-Existing solutions typically limit internal state changes to the local debugging environment, making it difficult to debug essential operations like MQTT communication in Internet of Things (IoT) systems.
+Existing solutions typically limit internal state changes to the local debugging environment, making it difficult to debug essential operations like MQTT communication in Internet of Things (Internet of Things) systems.

 Many non-transferable resources feature stateful operations, which can impact a program's behavior.
 Without those changes being reflected on the local server, the debugger can never provide an accurate representation of the program's execution.